Everest Base Camp Trek for Beginner: 8 Tips to Follow

 For safety during the trek to Everest Base Camp, choosing a better trekking agency is crucial too.
 A good trekking agency will provide you with better services like guides, porters, accommodation, and less risky routes.

-You can identify better trekking agencies by looking at their past successful rates, contacting them, and checking reviews on the website & TripAdvisor.
-Moreover, you can check out their social handles too where many trekkers often share their experiences while trekking with respective agencies.
+You can identify better trekking agencies by looking at their past successful rates, contacting them, and checking reviews on the website and TripAdvisor.
+Moreover, you can check out their social handles too, where many trekkers often share their experiences while trekking with their respective agencies.

-The trekking agency with good connections and teams of guides, porters, and advisors is often good and ideal as a trekking company.
-Get your package booked with the agency of your choice and prepare to trek for some thrilling experiences of your life.
+A trekking agency with good connections and teams of guides, porters, and advisors is often good and ideal as a trekking company.
+Get your package booked with the agency of your choice and prepare to trek for some of the most thrilling experiences of your life.

 Taking care of the Health